shch92/shch92/README.md

 When not coding, I am usually reading or exploring local trails and restaurants, so always feel free to drop recommendations on any of those!
 You can reach me at:
 - [LinkedIn](https://www.linkedin.com/in/schitransh/) - Excited to meet new folks and have a coffee chat 💬

-Note: The repositories in this profile are mostly being used for teaching purposes to work with git and github, as well as making professional data portfolios.